 Investing in your college education is one of the most important decisions you will ever make.
 All of us at Hudson Valley Community College want to help you in every way we can.
 The faculty and staff are all dedicated to student success, every step of the way.

 • Three-, Six- and Twelve-week Classes begin Monday, May 21

 • Six-week Classes begin Monday, July 2 Course registration begins Thursday, March 15, 2018 for all students.

-• Online and On-Campus Day Classes begin Monday, Aug.
-25
+• On-Campus Day and Early Sprint Classes begin Monday, Aug.
+27

 Choosing the Right Courses

 We offer many different options for learning.
 Courses range from those that are for college credit, provide job skills training or are for your enjoyment.
 Here are the options based on the different goals you might have for attending college.

 You want to attend college and receive an associate’s degree or a certificate.

 This is the right program for you if you want to continue your education and get a four-year degree or if you seek a job in a profession requiring certification.
 We offer more than 85 programs of study in the liberal arts, healthcare, technology, and business areas.
 You will hear the term “matriculated” used to describe a student who has been accepted for admission to the college, registered in a major and is pursuing courses toward a degree or certificate.
 Our team in the Admissions Office are the people to contact.